railsuser2014/openobject-doc-book-en/source/book/6/6_17_Purchases/index.rst

 To enter data for a new supplier price request, use the menu :menuselection:`Purchase Management --> New Purchase Order`.
 Open ERP opens a blank purchase form that you use for requesting prices from a supplier.
-This is shown in the figure below.
+This is shown in the figure :ref:`fig-pfrm`.
 If the price request came from an automatic procurement created by Open ERP you'll find in the :guilabel:`Origin` field a reference to the document that generated the request.

+.. _fig-pfrm:

 .. figure:: images/purchase_form.png
    :align: center

-   *Data entry for a supplier order.*
+   *Data entry for a supplier order*

 .. index::
    pair: module; warning